 $ 135,000 NZD

 Having gone 50 meters, the Quadrifoglio’s electric steering quickly gave away its nature on how pin-sharp it is.
-As for feedback, let's not discuss on the matter shall we?
+As for feedback, let's not discuss this matter shall we?
 The all-aluminium paddle shifters are commandingly huge making the driver feel like a 19th century sultan.

-As for sheer acceleration, foot down in any other settings will rocket the QV into the horizon.
+As for sheer acceleration, foot down in any drive mode will rocket the QV into the horizon.
 The fact that it deploys over 500 horsepower to solely its rear wheels, it did not once struggle for grip despite being on sandy B-roads.
 Its iron cast brakes really bite with well-judged progression while gearbox's bang on with precise shifts.

-The Quad's engine sounds angry all the way to 7250 rpm but not the most notable feature of this car because it is often dominated by its exotic sounding exhausts which is a matter car bores like us couldn't get over for days.
-Annoyingly, the sports exhaust is only fully opened in Race mode which takes away traction control is a shame really because sounds coming out of its quad pipes cures depression.
+The Quad's engine sounds angry all the way to 7250 rpm but not the most notable feature of this car because it is often dominated by its exotic sounding exhausts which is a matter car bores like us cannot easily get over.
+Annoyingly, the sports exhaust is only fully opened in Race mode which takes away traction control is a shame because sounds coming out of its quad pipes cures depression.

 " Sounds produced by this 2.9 bi-turbo